ibm-cloud-docs/cloud-databases/hosting-models.md

 Existing multi-tenant customers will be transitioned to Shared Compute, including a gradual transition from free-for-all CPU allocation to the deterministic Shared Compute allocation.

 All Dedicated Cores instances will be migrated to the nearest larger Isolated Compute size.
+To provision a Dedicated Cores instance before it is shut down, use the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference){: external}, the [{{site.data.keyword.databases-for}} API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#introduction){: external}, or through [Terraform](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database){: external}.

 New Shared Compute users, or self-migrated users to Shared Compute, will receive Shared Compute charging.